 * 1968, Mexico City

-His most important solo exhibitions include: Stonhenge Sanitario, Sala de Arte Público Siqueiros, Mexico City, Mexico (2006); Eduardo Abaroa, Engendros del ocio y la hipocresía, Instituto Cultural Cabañas, Guadalajara, Mexico (2003); Eduardo Abaroa, Engendros del ocio y la hipocresía (1991-1999), Museo de Arte Carrillo Gil, Mexico City, Mexico (1999); Bitácora Artística, Curare Espacio Crítico para las Artes, Mexico City, Mexico (1997).
+Some of his solo exhibitions include: Tipología del estorbo, Museo Amparo, Puebla, Mexico (2017); Fotosíntesis, Casa del Lago Juan José Arreola | UNAM, Mexico City (2015); Stonhenge Sanitario, Sala de Arte Público Siqueiros, Mexico City (2006); Eduardo Abaroa, Engendros del ocio y la hipocresía (1991-1999), Instituto Cultural Cabañas, Guadalajara, Mexico (2003) and Museo de Arte Carrillo Gil, Mexico City (1999); Bitácora Artística, Curare Espacio Crítico para las Artes, Mexico City (1997).